hongquandev/promptzy/OVERVIEW.md

    npm run dev | yarn dev | bun run dev
    ```
 4. Open the app at http://localhost:8080

+## 🌐 Deployment

+The project is configured for deployment to Cloudflare Pages using Wrangler.
+The key configuration files are:

+- **wrangler.toml**: Defines the project name, build output directory, and environment variables
+- **_routes.json**: Handles SPA routing by serving index.html for all non-asset routes

+For detailed deployment instructions, see the [DEPLOYMENT.md](DEPLOYMENT.md) guide.

 ## 🔮 Future Enhancements